AFV fosters projects in the Indigenous territories

 of the Rio Xingu region in Brazil

-The Xingu National Park is home to 18 tribes, who share a protected territory of 60,000 km² (23,166 square miles), twice the size of Belgium.
-This Indigenous reservation, the first in Brazil, was created in 1960 by the famous Brazilian indigenists Orlando, Cláudio and Leonardo Villas Bôas.
-In 1989, another 120,000 km² (46,332 square miles) bordering the Xingu National Park were officially declared indigenous territories after AFV, alongside Chief Raoni, spearheaded the first worldwide campaign to draw attention to the dangers of deforestation in the Amazon and the risk of extinction faced by its indigenous populations.
+The Xingu Indigenous reservation, the first in Brazil, was created in 1960 by the famous Brazilian indigenists Orlando, Cláudio and Leonardo Villas Bôas.
+In 1989, another 39,870 square miles (103,240km²) bordering the Xingu National Park were officially declared indigenous territories after AFV, alongside Chief Raoni, spearheaded the first worldwide campaign to draw attention to the dangers of deforestation in the Amazon and the risk of extinction faced by its indigenous populations.

-With the support of the Brazilian government and alongside 12 sister organizations, AFV raised funds to demarcarte the boundaries of this new indigenous territory, thus creating one of the largest rainforest reserves on the planet with a surface of 180,000km² (69,498 square miles).
-It is bigger than the state of Florida.
+With the support of the Brazilian government and alongside 12 sister organizations, AFV raised funds to demarcarte the boundaries of this new indigenous territory the size of Greece, one of the largest rainforest reserves on the planet with a surface of 50,193 square miles (130,000km²).

-The Kayapo territory includes many villages, most of which are located near the banks of the Xingu river.
-Its population is estimated to be several thousands.
-The social organization, ritual life and cosmology are rich and complex.
+The Kayapo territory encompasses approximately 39,870 square miles (103,240 km²), a territory bigger than South Korea.
+It includes many villages, most of which are located near the banks of the Xingu river.
+Its population is estimated to be around 7,300 people.
+Their social organization, ritual life and cosmology are rich and complex.

-Sixteen tribes inhabit some 80 villages in the Xingu National Park (TIX), for a total of approximately 7,000 people.
-These ethnic groups, while having distinct languages, have similar social, cultural and economic organizations, shaped by years of interactions and exchanges.
+6,000 people from sixteen tribes live in 80 villages in the Xingu Indigenous Territory (TIX), which covers an area of 10,200 square miles (26,420km²), as big as Massachusetts.
+These ethnic groups, while having distinct languages, have similar social, cultural and economic organizations shaped by years of interactions and exchanges.
 These are the Aweti, Kalapalo, Kamaiura, Kuikuro, Matipu, Mehinako, Nafukua, Naruvotu, Waura and Yawalapiti, Kawaiwete, Ikpen, Yudjja, Trumai, Tapayuna and Kisedje.

 The Xingu reservation and its people are threatened by illegal fishing, hunting, logging, fires and agro-chemicals used in neighboring farms.